 - Use a cookie cutter to cut the cookies out.
 Dip the cutter in flour if the dough is sticky.

-- Lift the cookie dough off the bottom layer parchment paper by lifting the paper and pushing the cut cookie dough from underneath the paper.
+- Lift the cookie dough off the bottom layer parchment paper by lifting the paper and pushing the cut cookie from underneath the paper.